cheap-glitch/vue-cli-plugin-sitemap/README.md

 		meta: {
 			sitemap: {
 				// Slugs can also be provided asynchronously
-				// The callback must always return an array in the end
+				// The callback must always return an array
 				slugs: async () => await getActiveUsers(),
 			}
 		}